Avoid The Biggest Mistake On Your Wedding Day

 You should first decide what kind of priority you will place on your wedding photography.
 If you don't mind that your wedding photographs will look like point-and-shoot snapshots, then a small investment shouldn't be a problem.
 Even a friend or relative may be able to provide photographs that are good enough.

 Given the current economy, there are many newcomers who are making some quick money by offering photographic services for a thousand dollars or less.
-However, given the photographers limited education, limited experience and minimal entry level equipment, the usual result is snapshot quality images with amateur, flash-on-camera lighting recorded to a CD .
+However, given the photographer's limited education, limited experience and minimal entry level equipment, the usual result is snapshot quality images with amateur, flash-on-camera lighting recorded to a CD .
 So the low price reflects the photographer's perception of the value and quality of the photography.

 What has happened to wedding albums in the past few years?
 With so many photographers offering only files on a CD, fewer professionally prepared and composed wedding albums are being produced.
-Gorgeous wedding albums are becoming the rarest and most spectacular way to see and share your wedding day.
+Gorgeous wedding albums with a wow factor are becoming the rarest and most spectacular way to see and share your wedding day.
 The best wedding albums are composed by hand, page-by-page, without the use of templates.
 For wedding albums that stand out against all others, DeLorme Photography is the place to go.

 So many wedding couples have regreted their choice of a wedding photographer that top photographers now offer a second chance photography package to recreate photographs at the church, outdoors and even at the reception venue if possible.